 Dara Epstein, Executive Director

 In 2005, I graduated from New York University with a Bachelor of Music degree and a solid liberal arts education.
-Throughout my four years as an NYU student, I held long-term babysitting positions for several wonderful families – including an intensive summer in 2004 when I lived in the Hamptons and babysat for ten different families.
-After I graduated from NYU, I moved to Rome for a year, studied 19th century Bel Canto opera technique in Naples, and – of course – babysat for two incredible families.
+Throughout my four years as an NYU student, I held long-term babysitting positions for several wonderful families – including an intensive summer when I lived in the Hamptons and babysat for ten different families.
+After graduating from NYU, I moved to Rome for a year, studied 19th century Bel Canto opera technique in Naples, and – of course – babysat for two incredible families.

 Suzie Zeldin, Director of Operations